 • the financial plan

-• the feasibility
+• the probability for success

 The first step in starting an NGO is setting up a foundation (stichting).
 This is the legal structure most suitable for an non-profit organisation.
 You need a civil-law notary to set up the foundation.
 Then you have to register at the Netherlands Chamber of Commerce KVK.
 You do not need permisson to use the term NGO.